symfony/symfony1-docs/more-with-symfony/en/06-Advanced-Forms.markdown

 Though the format of this class is strange, the general idea is that the `renderRow()` method will use the `$rowFormat` markup to organize its output.
 A form schema formatter class offers many other formatting options which I won't cover here in detail.
-Form more information, consult the
+For more information, consult the
 [symfony 1.3 API](http://www.symfony-project.org/api/1_3/sfWidgetFormSchemaFormatter).

 To use the new form schema formatter across all form objects in your project,